autolabhq/autolab/README.md

 - A working but unoptimized program (not a blank slate but a realistic starting point)
 - A fixed compute budget and timeout (1–12 hours depending on task complexity)
 - A target metric (throughput, latency, perplexity, accuracy, parameter count, etc.)
-- A sandbox (with a H100 or L40S GPU if it requires model training or inference)
+- A sandbox (with an H100 or L40S GPU if it requires model training or inference)

-The agent must diagnose bottlenecks, propose interventions, execute them, measure results, and iterate, exactly as a human researcher would!
+The agent must diagnose bottlenecks, propose interventions, execute them, measure results, and iterate — exactly as a human researcher would.

 Each task is a self-contained environment with Harbor-compatible format: